HayonCS/ea-app/README.md

 ## Clone the repo

-Find a path on your host machine where you want the `EABackEnd` checkout folder to exist and run:
+Find a path on your host machine where you want the `EAPerformance` checkout folder to exist and run:

 ```
-git clone git@ssh.dev.azure.com:v3/gentex/MFG/EABackEnd
+git clone git@ssh.dev.azure.com:v3/gentex/MFG/EAPerformance
 ```

 ## Setup Docker Development Environment